-Veteran teacher Kendall Vaught is serving her first full (three-year) term on the CTA Board, after having served for one year.
-Representing members in parts of Orange and Riverside Counties, she has been elected to serve District M for a term that expires in 2015.
+Educator Kendall Vaught is serving her second three-year term on the CTA Board.
+Representing members in parts of Orange and Riverside Counties, she has been elected to serve District M for a term that expires in 2018.

-With 39 years of teaching experience, Vaught has taught such diverse subjects as earth, life and physical sciences, advanced computing, art, Spanish and ELL at the middle school and grades 3-5 at the elementary level.
-She has served as Department Chair, Peer Assistance and Review panel member and as a BTSA coach.
-At CSULB she taught in the Science Preparation Department.
+With 39 years of teaching experience, Vaught has taught such diverse subjects as earth, life and physical sciences, computing, art, Spanish and ELL at the middle school level, and grades 3-5 at the elementary level.
+She has served as Department Chair, Peer Assistance and Review (PAR) panel member and as a Beginning Teacher Support & Assessment (BTSA) coach.
+At CSU Long Beach she taught in the Science Preparation Department.

-Vaught obtained bachelor’s and master’s degrees from U.C.
-Santa Barbara, the University of La Verne, USIU and CSU Pomona.
-Having planned a career in the Foreign Service, Vaught says she changed directions after becoming ‘hooked’ on teaching when she accepted a work-study job at an elementary school while in college.
+Vaught obtained bachelor’s and master’s degrees from UC Santa Barbara, the University of La Verne, the United States International University and CSU Pomona.
+Having planned a career in the Foreign Service, Vaught says she changed directions after being ‘hooked’ on teaching when she accepted a work-study job at an elementary school while in college.

 She lives in Huntington Beach with her husband, Milton, and has two daughters.